Which one would we choose?

 A 2 pin US power adapter is attached to the charging stands, which work on voltages of 110-130v.

 If you travel with either brush and intend to take the charger.
 You may need to consider a voltage and plug adapter, subject to your destination.

 Battery status indicators on the brush handles give feedback on the remaining power, so you have an idea of when to charge the brush again.

 Bluetooth connectivity is available on both brushes.

-Using a free app available for Android and iOS you can connect either brush to your smartphone for real time tracking of your clean.
+Using a free app available for Android and iOS you can connect either brush to your smartphone for tracking of your clean.

 See how long you have brushed for, get encouragement to brush for longer and much more.

 Dental hygiene and health tips are included in the app, along with facilities such as dental reminders and particular journeys, which you can customize to help achieve your goals with your brushing.

 It is a feature that not all want or desire and you need not use it.